redwoodjs/redwood/docs/versioned_docs/version-6.x/docker.md

 :::note The Dockerfile is experimental

 Redwood's Dockerfile is the collective effort of several hard-working community members.
-We've worked hard to optimize the it, but expect changes as we collaborate with users and deploy providers.
+We've worked hard to optimize it, but expect changes as we collaborate with users and deploy providers.

 :::